 Coconut Chutney Recipe

-This chutney is also a healthy recipe because it uses natural ingredients and can be made without any preservatives.
+Coconut chutney is quick to prepare, naturally vegetarian, and can be customized in texture and spice level to suit your taste.
+This is one of the best side dishes for idli, dosa, vada, upma, or lemon rice.
+It’s a simple coconut chutney without onion or garlic and can be customized for thickness, spice, or even made into a coconut chutney for dosa with roasted chana dal.
+It uses natural ingredients and can be made without any preservatives.
 Serve it with South Indian dishes like Idli, Lemon Rice, Vada, or Semiya Upma recipe.
 If you’re looking for an easy, homemade dip, this chutney is a easy to make.
 Follow the steps below to make coconut chutney at home and enjoy it fresh with your favorite South Indian breakfast.

 Ingredients for Coconut Chutney

-- 1 tablespoon roasted Bengal gram
+- 1 tablespoon roasted Bengal gram (chana dal)

 - 1 tablespoon roasted peanuts